telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_ckan_sink.md

 Nevertheless, different than PostgreSQL, [organization lengths](http://docs.ckan.org/en/latest/api/#ckan.logic.action.create.organization_create) may be up to 100 characters (minimum, 2 characters).

 * Data model by entity id (`data_model=dm-by-entity-id`).
-The organization name will take the value of the notified header `fiware-service` without encoding.
+The organization name will take the value of the notified header `fiware-service`.
+Note that in this case, encoding is never applied (this is current marked as "debt" in the source code with a FIXME mark).

 The following table summarizes the organization name composition: